boxbot6/boxbot6.github.io/README.md

 # boxbot6.github.io
-The .github.oi root where I added the google verification, robots.txt and sitemap.xml.
+I created this .github.oi root repository and added the google verification, robots.txt and sitemap.xml for better indexing.